 Cut apart a 9×13 inch chocolate chip graham cracker cake then top it with marshmallow frosting to make this adorable S’mores Lamb Cake for Easter, a baby shower, or a farm themed party.
 Watch the video tutorial to see how easy this is to create.

-You all loved the Rainbow Unicorn Cake that I created using one 9 inch by 13 inch sheet cake, that I just had to make another cut-apart cake for you.
-As I was piping on the the white frosting to cover the unicorn cake my friend suggested that it looked like a woolly little lamb.
+You all loved the Rainbow Unicorn Cake that I created using one 9 inch by 13-inch sheet cake, that I just had to make another cut-apart cake for you.
+As I was piping on the white frosting to cover the unicorn cake my friend suggested that it looked like a woolly little lamb.
 It did!

 With Easter coming up soon and with several of you asking for cute ideas for spring baby showers, I thought it was the perfect time to create a lamb cut-apart cake.